Publishing your data

 3. Prepare your data

-You can create 360Giving files manually, but it is often possible to set up automatic reports within a grant management system, or to use a formula in a spreadsheet, making it easier to re-publish whenever your data changes.
+You can create 360Giving files manually, but it is often possible to set up automatic reports within a grant management system or to use a formula in a spreadsheet.
+This makes it easier to re-publish whenever your data changes.

 Our Data Quality tool can support you at this stage.
-Anyone in the process of producing data can use the tool.
-Please get in touch with our support team if you have any questions or need help: firstname.lastname@example.org.
+Anyone in the process of producing data can use it.
+Please get in touch with our support team if you need help using it: email@example.com.

 4. Publish on your website